xflcx1991/terminalcolor/README.md

 - add background color support
 - add style support
 - add truecolors support
+- tet ColoredString can add String to expand the color text in an intuitive way

 ## Credits
 This library wouldn't have been the same without the marvelous rust crate [colored](https://github.com/colored-rs/colored).